Caroline-A/Medical_education/Search_strategy.md

 We do not only rely on journal search as most medical education research is not published in medical education journals (Kyungjoon Lee, Julia S. Whelan, Nancy H. Tannery, Steven L. Kanter & Antoinette S. Peters (2013) 50 years of publication in the field of medical education, Medical Teacher, 35:7, 591-598, https://doi.org/10.3109/0142159X.2013.786168).

+Searches were run in English in the international databases (Web of Science, PubMed and ProQuest Education), and English and Norwegian in CRISTIN.

 ## 2. Searches in Web of Science

 Preliminary test searches done March 2022.
 Main search done 04.05.2022.
 An update search was done 10.01.2023 to get publications from 2022 (by filtering for publication year = 2022, gave 79 results).
 The number of results below are from the main search.